 Jürgen Riedel (CTO), Mariana González (Quality Manager) and Jasper Riedel attended the expo, representing OIA

-We were honoured to present our algorithms and novel approaches to machine learning, healthcare and personalised medicine at the Datageeks Data Day 2019 sponsored by BMW, Airbus, and AID at the impressive BMW IT Zentrum (ITZ) in Munich, Germany before a crowd of 600 people.
-Jürgen Riedel (CTO), and Emil Melikov (Software Development Director) from OIA attended the conference and were instrumental in its organisation.
+We were invited to present our algorithms and novel approaches to machine learning, healthcare and personalised medicine at the Datageeks Data Day 2019 sponsored by BMW, Airbus, and AID at the impressive BMW IT Zentrum (ITZ) in Munich, Germany before a crowd of 600 people.
+Jürgen Riedel (CTO), and Hector Zenil (CEO) from OIA attended the conference.
+Hector's talk can be found on video here.

-OIA's director, Dr. Zenil, presenting at BMW's IT headquarters in Munich, 9 March 2019
+OIA's CEO and Founder, Dr. Zenil, presenting at BMW's IT headquarters in Munich, 9 March 2019

-We had a successful meeting with our >1K people group (UK-AI Innovation) in East London to explain our most recent results in Artificial Intelligence and Machine Learning, their potential to transform academia and industry including healthcare, and also their current limitations and challenges.
-Subscribe to our UK-AI Innovation group led by Oxford Immune Algorithmics (OIA).
+We had a successful meeting with our >1K people group in East London to explain our most recent results in Artificial Intelligence and Machine Learning, their potential to transform academia and industry including healthcare, and also their current limitations and challenges.
+Subscribe to our group led by Oxford Immune Algorithmics (OIA).

 Drs.
 Jürgen Riedel and Hector Zenil from Oxford Immune Algorithmics and Mark Needham from Neo4j delivering talks on the state of AI, ML, and DL, use of network representations, challenges and limitations of technology.